matthewshan/BasicShopProject/README.md

 # BasicShopProject
 Author: Matthew Shan

+Objective: The program uses HTML5, CSS, JavaScript, PHP, and SQL.
+My intent was to learn these language and gain proficiency on the languages.

+This is a web app that I began developing in my senior year of HIGH SCHOOL (Early 2017).
+This was intended for me as a learning experience as listed above.

 Last Edit: 6/19/2017

-The program uses html, css, JavaScript, PHP, and SQL.
-My intend was to learn thes language and gain proficiency on the langauges.

-I have not worked on this since the mid summer 2017, however, I wish to continue this project in the near future.

-DISCLAIMER:
-This is an INCOMPLETE web app that I began developing in my senior year of HIGH SCHOOL (Early 2017).
-This was intended for me as a learning experience.